rafael-hsm/Rafael-hsm/README.md

 # Hi, I'm Rafael Meireles, welcome to my profile 😉.
-## Student of the following technologies
+## Direction is more important than speed.

 🐍 Back-end and development Web with Python
 🌱 Data analysis